[widget id="bcn_widget-2"]

 stop autistic child from running away

-• placing locks above your child’s reach
+• Placing locks beyond your child’s reach.

 stop autistic child from running away